IBM/eventing-openliberty-blockchain/README.md

 The buyer can listen to events in two ways:

 1. Querying last event
-2. Listen to events through a web interface that updates automatically with new transaction data.
+2. Listen to events through a web interface that automatically updates with new transaction data.

 ## Architecture flow

  <img src="images/ArchitectDiagram.png" alt="drawing">

-1. The developer develops a smart contract using Java (Preconfigured FabCar sample)
+1. The developer develops a smart contract using Java (Preconfigured "fabcar" sample)

-2. Use the IBM Blockchain Platform Extension for VS Code to package the Decentralized FabCar smart contract.
+2. Use the IBM Blockchain Platform Extension for VS Code to package the Decentralized "fabcar" smart contract.

 3. Setup and launch the IBM Blockchain Platform 2.0 service

-4. The IBM Blockchain Platform 2.0 enables the creation of a network in Docker containers locally enabling installation and instantiation of the FabCar smart contract on the network for 2 organizations
+4. The IBM Blockchain Platform 2.0 enables the creation of a network in Docker containers locally enabling installation and instantiation of the "fabcar" smart contract on the network for 2 organizations

 5. The seller adds a new car to the ledger using Open Liberty Organization 1.